Stawell

 Stawell is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation methods.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Stawell is expected to expand by 387 persons to 2041, reflecting an increase of 5.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward with demographic trends, a population increase just below the median of Australia's non-metropolitan areas is expected, with the suburb expected to expand by 408 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.6% in total over the 17 years.

 Frequently Asked Questions - Population